Malak-Mansour/Uncertainty_aware_grasping/README.md

 1. uncomment the 2 data_dir lines in train_not_noisy.py with the experiment (what level of occlusions) that u want
 2. uncomment the data_dir line in _test_pcn_MC.py_ with the experiment (what level of occlusions) that u want
 3. (un)comment the "If doing occlusions" section in _PCDDataset.py_ depending on your experiment
-4. Write the model name in _cfg.yaml_ PointAttN_baseline_cd_matching_f1 (without dropout) or
+4. Write the model name in _cfgs/PointAttN.yaml_ PointAttN_baseline_cd_matching_f1 (without dropout) or
      PointAttN_baseline_cd_matching_f1_MC (with dropout)